 This is a list of all the best foods and snacks to buy from supermarkets and hypermarkets in Taiwan.
 Read on to learn more.

-The following sections will cover all my recommendations on snacks to buy at Taiwanese supermarkets and hypermarkets.
+The following sections will cover all my recommendations for buying snacks at Taiwanese supermarkets and hypermarkets.
+If you’re after general food souvenirs, I have a separate guide for that.

 I’ve tried all the foods on this list, but not all the alcoholic drinks.
 Everyone’s taste preferences will differ, but so long as you’re not allergic to anything, I recommend at least trying it.